Jana-Marie/foxtruder/README.md

  - BOM cost, it should be optimized
  - Mechanical complexity, the valve-hotend interface requires some odd machining
  - Assembly complexity is too high
+ - Open health questions, it seems that fog-juice may be unhealthy when heated above 190°C, however for a proper, spit-free operation temperatures well above 250-300°C might be desired (as with commercial fog machines)

 ### FAQ